Ichabod is Dying

 Most of the community intensely regretted their horrible treatment of him.
 They would change, though it took some longer than others to completely change their way of thinking.

-Wisdom gathered the community to announce, “Ichabod is dying.”
+One bright morning, Wisdom gathered the town’s Pixies and declared, “Ichabod is dying.”